kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW2.md

 # Bonus tasks 1 (deadline 16 March 2018 @ 11:59PM)

  1. How many principal components of the [full gene expression dataset](https://www.dropbox.com/s/j52l5kdrxpaho30/RNA_SummarizedExperiment.rds) (336 samples) can you 'explain' by the known sample metadata?
-You can find view the sample metadata using the colData() function of the SummarizedExperiment class and you can find the  (2 point)
+You can find view the sample metadata using the colData() function of the SummarizedExperiment class and you can find a longer description of the metadata columns in [here](https://zenodo.org/record/1188300/files/RNA_metadata_columns.txt).
+(2 point)
- 2. How many replicates do you need to detect detect 80% of the genes that are at least 2-fold differentially expressed in the full dataset?
+ 2. How many biological replicates do you need to detect detect 80% of the genes that are at least 2-fold differentially expressed in the full dataset?
 (2 points)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1Mzg2MTY5MV19
+eyJoaXN0b3J5IjpbLTQ1MTM1NDk5M119
 -->